qouteall/qouteall-blog/Cognitive-biases.md

 This is also related to availability bias, where the just-seen events are more obvious and easier to recall than old events and non-obvious underlying trends.
 This is also related to narrative fallacy: people tend to make up reasons to explain recent events and them believe in their own understanding.

 **Normalcy bias means underreact** to new events, but **recency bias means overreact** to new events, which is the opposite of normalcy bias.
 These two are actually not conflicting.
 Which one takes effect initially is related to actual situation and existing beliefs (**confirmation bias**).
-When one person does not believe in a trend but the trend continued for a long time, **binary thinking** may make that person turn their belief 180 degrees and deeply believe in the trend (but it's usually too late).
+When one person does not believe in a trend but the trend continued for a long time, **binary thinking** may make that person turn their belief 180 degrees and deeply believe in the trend.

 ### Framing effect